 About

-- Jan - Mar 2025: Worked with AI Safety Engineering Taskforce as part of the UK AI Security Institute Bounty program for developing novel AI agent evaluations.
+Worked with AI Safety Engineering Taskforce as part of the UK AI Security Institute Bounty program, where all four of my agent evaluations were accepted into the UK AISI internal evaluation suite.

 Background and History